 10. Mango Café – Outside Oia, we enjoyed a lovely dinner Mango Café, at Kamari beach.
 The restaurant is right on the beach.
 The service is good and the prices are fair.
 We shared a large seafood plate, for only €16.

 11. Golden Sunset Café – Toward the end of our hike from Oia to Fira, we stopped in Firostefani for breakfast, at Golden Sunset Café.
 Our breakfast was one of the best I’ve ever had, and I am not saying this because we were so hungry we could not see straight.
-The fresh Greek yogurt, served with Greek honey, feta salads, and huge omelets, and the fabulous view, made the walk from Oia worth it.
+The fresh Greek yoghurt, served with Greek honey, feta salads, and huge omelettes, and the fabulous view, made the walk from Oia worth it.

 12. Street Eats – If you are travelling on an even lower budget, there are plenty of cheap options, like gyros and souvlaki shops.
 The portions are huge and they will only cost you a few euros.
 One of my favourite daily snacks was roasted, fresh corn, with butter and salt, sold in the main bus station in Oia.

 Even if Oia, Santorini wasn’t a beautiful destination, with plenty of entertaining and interesting activities, it would be worth visiting for the food alone.
 Santorini is definitely a Greek Island worth visiting and tasting.

 For more great restaurants around the world, check out our Restaurant Review page.